MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Positive Jacobian Proof

 \section{Positive Jacobian Proof}

-This section begins by defining the Jacobian determinant as a key measure of element quality.
-The MC method \cite{chernyaev1995marching} is then applied to reconstruct the isosurface within each cell \(h \in H_{\text{Int}(T_\text{AABB})}\) where the SDF values at its eight grids exhibit sign changes.
-It is demonstrated that the cells intersected by the isosurface are all 3-regular, making them hex meshable via midpoint subdivision.
-Among a total of thirty-one topological cases in a marching cube, fourteen templates guaranteed to generate positive Jacobian hexes under midpoint subdivision are listed and proven.
-The other seventeen cases for which a guarantee failed to be established are transferred into the fourteen templates using local refinement.
-Local refinement is introduced to transform these failed cases into the fourteen cases with proof certificates.
-Additionally, since the cell intersected by the isosurface can be transition cells or non-cubic cells, the positive Jacobian proofs are therefore given to not only the cubic cell, but all possible deformed hex elements.
-As a proof of concept, complete proofs for the vanilla 3-refinement templates presented in \cite{schneiders2000octree,zhang2006adaptive} are provided.
-Based on the experience, it is highly feasible to extend the proofs to element-saving 3-refinement templates \cite{ito2009octree} and 2-refinement templates \cite{zhang2013robust,owen2017template} as well.
-Such tasks are left for future work.
+This section begins by defining the Jacobian as a key measure of element quality.
+MC with 31 topology ambiguity cases \cite{chernyaev1995marching} is then applied to reconstruct the surface within each cell \(h \in H_{\text{Int}(T_\text{AABB})}\) where the DDF values at its edges exhibit sign changes.
+It is shown that decomposed polyhedra are all 3-regular, making them hex-meshable via midpoint subdivision.
+Among a total of 31 topological cases in a cell, 14 templates that are guaranteed to generate positive Jacobian hexes under midpoint subdivision are listed and proved.
+For the remaining 17 complex cases where a strict positive Jacobian guarantee is difficult to establish, local refinement templates can theoretically be introduced to convert them into the 14 base cases.
+Notice that the positive Jacobian proofs are given for all 200 cell types in \cite{tong2026element}, not just for the unit cube case.

-As shown in Figure \ref{fig:chessboard}, the finite element discretization of complex geometries employs a coordinate transformation to map hex elements with regular geometry in local coordinates \((\xi, \eta, \zeta)\) (or called parametric domain in the left panel) to distorted hex elements in global Cartesian coordinates \((x, y, z)\) (or called physical domain in the right panel).
+As shown in Figure \ref{fig:jacobian}, the finite element discretization of complex geometries employs a coordinate transformation to map hex elements with regular geometry in local coordinates \((\xi, \eta, \zeta)\) (parametric domain) in the left panel to distorted hex elements in global Cartesian coordinates \((x, y, z)\) (physical domain) in the right panel.
 This transformation is typically implemented using an interpolation scheme based on nodal shape functions, written as: